Configuration

 Environment variables take effect only when the flag is not set.
 Flags always win.

-The prefix scopes s3site to a subdirectory in the bucket.
-This lets you share a bucket with other data:
+The prefix scopes s3site to a subdirectory in the bucket:

 s3://shared-bucket/